ishaanmht/ishaanmht.github.io/_pages/about.md

 Volunteer Work
 ======
 I'm an active volunteer with the Art of Living Foundation, dedicated to promoting breathwork and meditation for stress relief and inner peace.
 Amidst the COVID-19 pandemic, I initiated daily virtual sessions offering free breathwork and meditation to help individuals combat stress and exhaustion.
+Further, I actively engage with SKY Campus Canada to promote well being in student community through breathwork and meditation.
 [Here is some research about the impact of breathwork on stress and wellness.](https://news.yale.edu/2020/07/27/improve-students-mental-health-yale-study-finds-teach-them-breathe?fbclid=IwAR0vZ5zRwuY6jZ7tGrLSy3U2gOhCYi1xAMj6d-oF-_g9mOW8Kn19Bb0M_W0)

 Contact
 ------